jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

   command to regenerate all of the system filenames for all file attachments.

   The Utility command to "Regenerate system filenames" works for migration from windows to Linux servers.
-It also works for migraton from Linux to Windows servers with a couple of potential problems:
+It also works for migration from Linux to Windows servers with a couple of potential problems:

-     - When you copy your files to your Windows server, you need to verify that the atthachments directory (usually 'attachments') and all files within it are writable by the Joomla web server.
+     - When you copy your files to your Windows server, you need to verify that the attachments directory (usually 'attachments') and all files within it are writable by the Joomla web server.

-     - You may have problems porting files that have unicode characters in their filenames because the archiving/unarchiving software has problems with the unicode filenames (on the Windows side).
+     - You may have problems porting files that have Unicode characters in their filenames because the archiving/unarchiving software has problems with the Unicode filenames (on the Windows side).
 You may need to save those files, delete the corresponding attachments, and then re-attach them.